 In the first quarter of implementation, NCPD provided a primary point of contact for this recommendation.
 Additionally, they informed the assessment team that Policy O-10: Patrol Procedure was being updated to include NCPD's expectations of their employees' community interactions and involvement.
 In the second quarter, NCPD informed the assessment team that the policy revision and updates are still in progress.
 The assessment team acknowledges this progress towards full implementation; however, it is important that the policy states how employees can develop relationships, problem-solve, and solicit information and concerns from community members.
 Additionally, the department should offer complementary training to both police and community members on the subject matter.
-The assessment team will continue to work with the department to consider how the community can help shape the updates to the policy regarding community engagement.

 NCPD has not yet submitted evidence of implementation for recommendation 5.3.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.